tradingstrategy-ai/docs/source/learn/algorithmic-trading-frameworks.rst

 Algorithmic trading frameworks for Python
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-See also :doc:`AI and machine learning topics <./ai-and-machine-learning.rst>`.
+See also :doc:`AI and machine learning topics <./ai-and-machine-learning.rst>` if you are especially looking for AI-based trading solutions.

 Trading Strategy
 ----------------

-Next generation algorithmic trading protocol for decentralised markets.
+Trading Strategy is the next generation algorithmic trading protocol for decentralised markets.

+It includes

+- Market data fetch
+- Backtesting and strategy development framework
+- Live trade execution
+- Capital and investor management with smart contract-based vaults

 `View website <https://tradingstrategy.ai>`__.